Click Here for Our Recommended Antivirus for Your Device

 This could be due to the chemical contaminants present in the water and other contractable infections.

-They are typically served along with their shells, and it is advised to choose oysters with closed shells.
+They are served along with their shells, and it is advised to choose oysters with closed shells.
 Oysters that cannot be pried apart shouldn’t be consumed.

 Oysters can be consumed with a vinaigrette dressing or grilled, baked, stir-fried, steamed, and added to various dishes.

-Oysters are also generally expensive.
+Oysters are also expensive.

 What are Scallops?